 When evening turns to night and you’re hit with the sudden onset of “beer munchies” turn to the restaurant menu which boasts a great vegetarian section as well as fantastic meats (cooked in their own smoker) and sharing platters for all to enjoy.

 Beer Fact: Oktoberfest is one of the biggest beer festivals in the world, visited by over 5 million people a year.

 holds a special place in my heart.
 It was the first craft beer bar I visited when I got to Berlin.
 Craft beer aside, to me, it is one of the best bars in Berlin.

 This is another small brewpub and can be found in the hip and happening spot of Friedrichshain’s Boxhagener Platz.
 Located in what used to be a butchers’ shop, Hops and Barley has been leading the way in craft brewing since 2008 and serves some of the best beer in Berlin.
 Open 7 days a week, Hops and Barley caters to a lively crowd of beer lovers and on weekends is alive with people.
 They have a quaffable citra pale ale, that on a hot day goes down easy and a delicious, smooth dunkel on tap as well as a number of other solid brews.

 Opposite the bar are a couple of burger joints and next door there is a great spatzle restaurant called, Spatzle and Knodel.
 So, between pints, you can pop out and grab a bite to eat.
-The staff are a fabulously attentive bunch who provide table service and are quick to offer you a refill when they notice you’re down to the dregs of your drink.
+The staff is a fabulously attentive bunch who provide table service and are quick to offer you a refill when they notice you’re down to the dregs of your drink.

-Beer Fact: The origin of famed German cheers-ing phrase “Prost!” is unknown.
+Beer Fact: The origin of the famed German cheers-ing phrase “Prost!” is unknown.
 But, superstition dictates that anyone who does not maintain eye contact when clinking glasses faces seven years of bad sex.